Jacob Bjerknes: Professional career

 Bjerknes was part of a group of meteorologists led by his father, Vilhelm Bjerknes, at the University of Leipzig.
 Together they developed the model that explains the generation, intensification and ultimate decay (the life cycle) of mid-latitude cyclones, introducing the idea of fronts, that is, sharply defined boundaries between air masses.
 This concept is known as the Norwegian cyclone model.

 Bjerknes returned to Norway in 1917, where his father founded the Geophysical Institute, University of Bergen in Bergen.
 They organized an analysis and forecasting branch which would evolve into a weather bureau by 1919.
 The scientific team at Bergen also included the Swedish meteorologists Carl-Gustaf Rossby and Tor Bergeron.
-As pointed out in a key paper by Jacob Bjerknes and Halvor Solberg (1895-1974) in 1922, the dynamics of the polar front, integrated with the cyclone model, provided the major mechanism for north-south heat transport in the atmosphere.
-For this and other research, Jacob Bjerknes was awarded the Ph.D. from the University of Oslo in 1924.
+As pointed out in a key paper by Jacob Bjerknes and Halvor Solberg (1895–1974) in 1922, the dynamics of the polar front, integrated with the cyclone model, provided the major mechanism for north–south heat transport in the atmosphere.
+For this and other research, Jacob Bjerknes was awarded a Ph.D. from the University of Oslo in 1924.

-In 1926, Jacob Bjerknes was a support meteorologist when Roald Amundsen made the first crossing of the Arctic in the airship Norge.
+In 1926, Jacob Bjerknes was a support meteorologist when Roald Amundsen made the first crossing of the Arctic in the airship Norge, as well as for the previous year's attempts with the aircraft n24/N25 about which he authored a chapter on "The weather" in the account that Amundsen published.
 In 1931, he left his position as head of the National weather service at Bergen to become professor of meteorology at the Geophysical Institute at the University of Bergen.
-Jacob Bjerknes lectured at the Massachusetts Institute of Technology during the 1933-1934 school year.
+Jacob Bjerknes lectured at the Massachusetts Institute of Technology during the 1933–1934 school year.

 In 1940, he emigrated to the United States, where he headed a government-sponsored meteorology annex for weather forecasting, at the department of physics of the University of California, Los Angeles.
 During the Second World War Bjerknes was in the US armed forces, and serving as a colonel in the US Air Force he helped determine the best dates for the atomic bombings of Hiroshima and Nagasaki.